confluentinc/kafka-tutorials/README.md

 The [Kafka Tutorials microsite](https://kafka-tutorials.confluent.io/) shows how to manually execute each tutorial step-by-step.
 However, there are some scenarios when a user may want to run and test a tutorial in a more automated fashion:

-1. End-to-end: user makes a small change to the code and wants to validate that the tutorial still works end-to-end
+- End-to-end: user makes a small change to the code and wants to validate that the tutorial still works end-to-end
-2. Run-and-play: user runs a tutorial and wants to leave it running to play with the environment
+- Run-and-play: user runs a tutorial and wants to leave it running to play with the environment

-This section describes how you can do this using the `harness-runner` to programmatically run a single tutorial.
+This section describes how you can do either of these scenarios using the `harness-runner` to programmatically run a single tutorial.

+### Prerequisites

+The following prerequisites are required if you are going to run a tutorial programmatically.

+- python3 / pip3
+- gradle
+- docker-compose

-### TL;DR
+### Environment Setup

-To run a tutorial programmatically, do the following steps.

 1. Check out the kafka-tutorials GitHub repo: